amritastha/7_Segment_Decoder_Display/README.md

   - Breadboard and wires
   - DC Power Supply

+## How to Run:
+1. Open Online Verilog platform: https://www.edaplayground.com
+2. Upload the provided 7_Segment_Decoder_Display_Design.sv file to the platform
+3. After compiling the code, run the code

 ## Key Features:
 - Utilizes the minimum number of gates possible by employing Karnaugh maps (K-map) for simplification
 - Verified using Verilog with a test bench covering all the test cases